 Theories and considerations for bridging moral psychology and communications research.
-(Submitted for consideration).
+(Accepted for November 2015).
 With Bowman, N. D., Grizzard, M., Lewis, R., Matthews, N. L., and Weaver, A. J. National Communication Association, Las Vegas.

 Psycho/biological considerations for human interactions within video games.
 (November 2014).
 With Bowman, N. D., Cummings, J., Grizzard, M., Huskey, R., Lynch, T., and Matthews N. National Communication Association, Chicago.